Charles Irving Elliott

-Charles Irving "Sam" Elliott (1892–1972) was a pioneer aviator in the Hawaiian Islands.
+Charles Irving "Sam" Elliott (November 13, 1892 – July 5, 1972) was an American pioneer aviator in the Hawaiian Islands.
 As an airline pilot, he is credited with the first scheduled passenger flight between the Hawaiian Islands, the first scheduled airmail flight between the Hawaiian Islands, and the first scheduled cargo flight in the US/Hawaiian Islands.

 Early life

 Elliott was born on November 13, 1892, in Barnum, West Virginia, to Fredrick and Susan (Blackburn) Elliott.
 Elliott had three younger sisters (Ruth, Lilly, and Myrtle) and two younger brothers (Francis and Donovan).
 His teenage years were spent in Seaside, Oregon, where he worked with his father as a carpenter.
 Elliott joined the US Navy in 1915 and married Christine E. Benton on Sept.
 12, 1918 in San Diego, California.

 Naval career

 Elliott was a carpenter's mate stationed at Rockwell Field on the San Diego Harbor.
 In 1919, Elliott applied for and was accepted into the Navy's flight training program offered to enlisted personnel.
 After graduation from flight school, he was selected to remain at the Pensacola Naval Air Station in Florida as a flight instructor.
 His next assignment was to fly scout planes off the Battleship USS Nevada.
 He was then assigned to Torpedo Plane Squadron #2 in San Diego, and made his connection to Hawaii when his unit was transferred to Naval Air Station Pearl Harbor in 1923.
 Being an enlisted man, Chief Petty Officer Elliott was referred to as a Naval Aviation Pilot, or AP for short.